hyojin-park-neuro/neureca/news/index.md

 {% include section.html %}

 # 2018
-- 🏆 Selected to participate in the ***Rising Stars Programme***, Life and Environmental Sciences, University of Birmingham.
+- {% include neureca-icon.html name="award" %} Selected to participate in the ***Rising Stars Programme***, Life and Environmental Sciences, University of Birmingham.
 2018-2019.

 - Member of Local Organising Committee & Award Committee of the BIOMAG 2022 (The 22nd International Conference on Biomagnetism), Birmingham, UK.
 2018-2022.